This blog is a collaboration between three entrepreneurship teachers:

 You can reach me at email@example.com.

 I’m Federico Mammano a French and Italian entrepreneur in heart.
-I started my first company pioneering the Virtual Reality space many years ago as a garage entrepreneur when I was still a student.
+I wrote my first line of code at 9, and I bootstrapped my first Startup pioneering the Virtual Reality space as a garage entrepreneur when I was still a student.

-After 2 MSc, an MBA, and an extensive entrepreneurial experience across a range of industries including communication media, information technology, real estate, travel, and food & beverage, my passion for entrepreneurship and product management has spurred me to hack the common path in these fields, and now I’m also committed to spread and give back my learnings and solutions to improve the way innovation is taught inside and outside academia as Chief Innovation Mentor @EIA & @AIA.
+After 2 MSc, an MBA, and an extensive entrepreneurial experience across a range of industries, my passion for entrepreneurship and innovation has spurred me to hack the common paths.
+Now, I’m spreading and giving back my learnings to improve the way innovation is taught inside and outside academia in several world-class acceleration and corporate programs.
+Former tech hacker, in the good ethical meaning :), turned entrepreneur, turned entrepreneurship hacker, and now winning entrepreneurship instructor.

 You can reach me at firstname.lastname@example.org.